phongvdoan/data-structures-and-algorithms/code401challenges/src/main/java/code401challenges/mergeSort/blog.md

 - O(n)
     - It will compare each element within the array and this happens n times.

-- O(1)
+- O(n)
-    - No additional space is created as it will be sorted in place.
+    - Additional space is created as it will be sorted into a new memory location.